S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Related Work

 \subsection{Hybrid Variants}

 Recent research has introduced a variety of hybrid architectures that integrate CNNs and ViTs within a single framework.
 By leveraging ViTs' self-attention for capturing long-range dependencies and CNNs' local kernels to preserve fine-grained details, these models have achieved enhanced performance across various vision tasks.
-MobileViT~\cite{mehta2021mobilevit} employs a hybrid architecture by combining lightweight MobileNet blocks with multi-head self-attention (MHSA) blocks.
-The MobileFormer~\cite{chen2022mobile} architecture merges MobileNetv3~\cite{koonce2021mobilenetv3} with ViT~\cite{dosovitskiy2020image} to achieve state-of-the-art performance within a 6M-parameter budget, making it well-suited for resource-constrained environments.
+MobileViT~\cite{mehta2021mobilevit} employed a hybrid architecture by combining lightweight MobileNet blocks with multi-head self-attention (MHSA) blocks.
+The MobileFormer~\cite{chen2022mobile} architecture merged MobileNetv3~\cite{koonce2021mobilenetv3} with ViT~\cite{dosovitskiy2020image} to achieve state-of-the-art performance within a 6M-parameter budget, making it well-suited for resource-constrained environments.
 While these methods achieve fast inference speeds and demonstrate strong suitability for edge deployment, their compromised accuracy presents a critical limitation for performance-sensitive applications.

-The CMT~\cite{guo2022cmt} architecture introduces a convolutional stem, placing a convolutional layer before each Transformer block, resulting in an alternating sequence of convolutional and Transformer layers.
-CvT~\cite{wu2021cvt} replaces ViTs' linear embeddings with convolutional token embeddings and uses a convolutional transformer layer to fully leverage these embeddings, ultimately improving performance.
+The CMT~\cite{guo2022cmt} architecture introduced a convolutional stem, placing a convolutional layer before each Transformer block, resulting in an alternating sequence of convolutional and Transformer layers.
+CvT~\cite{wu2021cvt} replaced ViTs' linear embeddings with convolutional token embeddings and uses a convolutional transformer layer to fully leverage these embeddings, ultimately improving performance.
 However, their improved accuracy comes at the cost of reduced inference speed.